The window for this tab is divided into 3 sections:

 The modify privilege is assigned to users who have write privileges.

 The user who has logged on as admin will obtain the admin privilege.
-This is the only privilege that allows giving other users administration privileges or removing them.
+This is the only privilege that lets the administrator add or remove administration privileges for other users.